Cuba is an island paradise with something for all budgets – find out the 5 best beaches in Cuba for snorkeling, diving or simply relaxing in the sun.

 People don’t simply keep flying in from the other side of the world to spend their vacation at any old beach.
 After Havana, Varadero is the top holiday destination in Cuba – and it delivers.

 While the sand isn’t as white as in the tourist brochures, it is a very pale blonde.
 Who cares when the beach is this soft & silky, fronting clear turquoise waters.
 The beach seems to stretch on as endlessly as the ocean.
-It’s definitely worthy of a postcard & the #1 spot on our list of Top 5 Beaches in Cuba.

 We visited the Western end & the beaches here were beautiful to relax & swim in: the waves are calm & water is warm & shallow.
 But it can also get quite crowded – kite-surfing is very popular & we even saw a wedding being set-up.